A Seriously Smart Upgrade.

 Frequently asked questions

-How did Sifflet help Meero reduce the time spent on troubleshooting data issues?
+How did Sifflet help reduce onboarding time for new data team members at jobvalley?